Samsung's budget-friendly Galaxy A07 5G may be released sooner than anticipated.

 Other articles

-5 must-see TV shows to check out in January 2026 5 must-see TV shows to check out in January 2026 A Knight of the Seven Kingdoms, Wonder Man, and The Pitt are among the new series that viewers should check out in January 2026.
 The first gaming monitor in the world featuring a 1080Hz refresh rate has arrived.
 The first gaming monitor in the world featuring a 1080Hz refresh rate has arrived.
 The first gaming monitor in the world featuring a 1080Hz refresh rate has arrived.
+The release window for Ted Lasso season 4 has been announced, but the wait will be prolonged.
+The release window for Ted Lasso season 4 has been announced, but the wait will be prolonged.
+Production for Ted Lasso season 4 has officially resumed, and a release is anticipated in mid-2026.
+The downside is that it requires waiting through a full football season to reach that point.
+5 must-see TV shows to check out in January 2026 5 must-see TV shows to check out in January 2026 A Knight of the Seven Kingdoms, Wonder Man, and The Pitt are among the new series that viewers should check out in January 2026.
 Welcome to Greatest Hits Week – five days, five episodes from our archive, spelling out F-I-I-R-E. Today’s second letter, I, represents Investing.
 This episode first aired in April 2022, but the framework we discuss remains among the most practical guides we've provided for accumulating wealth at any age.

 Nick Maggiulli is with us to explain why many young investors fixate on the wrong metrics and to introduce his Save-Invest Continuum, which illustrates precisely when savings outperform investment returns and when that shifts.